albertkim/generic-monorepo/README.md

   - For projects that need to import code from other projects, a "references": [] entry that points to those imports.

 All dependencies are up to date as of Dec 2024.

+# How to run

+1. Git clone
+2. At the root level, run `yarn install`
+3. `yarn build` to build, or
+4. `yarn start` to start the API and web server concurrently with `npm-run-all` (the `concurrently` package didn't play well with modules)

 # What's next